sysdiglabs/security-playground/README.md

 ## Usage

-The HTTP API exposes tree endpoints to interact with the system.
+The HTTP API exposes three endpoints to interact with the system.

 ### Reading a file